Issue 56 I Dentistry and the Early Detection and Prevention of Eating Disorders

 We encourage you to share this link to our resource across your networks, to promote help-seeking behaviour, raise awareness about, and reduce the stigma associated with eating disordered behaviour.

-Welcome to the thirty-third edition of the NEDC e-Bulletin.Read more
+NEDC e-Bulletin Issue 41 Editor's Note: Welcome to the forty-first edition of the NEDC e-Bulletin.Read more